Nathanbn123/AgeCalc/README.md.txt

 ### Setup/Installation Requirements
 * _Use your command terminal (gitbash if you're using a windows machine) to clone the latest commit from Github, using the url provided_
 * _Once the download is complete, 'cd' into the folder_
-* _Once inside, run 'npm install' in your terminal to install nescessary plugins_
+* _Once inside, run 'npm install' in your terminal to install necessary plugins_
-* _When the install is complete, run 'npm start' in your terminal to open the site in your browser!_
+* _When the install is complete, enter 'npm run start' in your terminal to open the site in your browser!_
 * _To view the code, press 'CTRL + C' to stop the auto update, run "atom ." in your terminal then navigate to the 'src' folder and open whatever you wish to view!_

 ### Known Bugs